babyfish-ct/kimmer/doc/kimmer-sql/out-of-scope.md

 ## 1. Associative fetching like ORM

-There is currently no ability to associate and fetch the queried object, which is why kimmer-sql claims to be a SQL DSL rather than an ORM.
+There is currently no ability fetch associated objects of queried object, which is why kimmer-sql claims to be a SQL DSL rather than an ORM.

-> But there is one exception, for a many-to-one relationship implemented based on foreign keys, you will get a kimmer object with no fields other than id, because this is zero cost.
+> But there is one exception, for a many-to-one relationship implemented based on foreign keys, you will get an associated kimmer object with no fields other than id, because this is zero cost.

-In fact, it doesn't make sense to capture the associated objects of the object fixedly in the data layer.
-A better way is to dynamically capture the associated objects in GraphQL according to the client's needs.
+In fact, it doesn't make sense to fetch the associated objects of the object fixedly in the data layer.
+A better way is to dynamically fetch the associated objects in GraphQL according to the client's needs.
 (In fact, kimmer-sql is the underlying framework for my future GraphQL framework)

-Of course, after building the upper-level GraphQL framework, I may think, without using GraphQL, how to make kimmer-sql as powerful as GraphQL to capture dynamically associated objects.
+Of course, after building the upper-level GraphQL framework, I may think, without using GraphQL, how to make kimmer-sql as powerful as GraphQL to dynamically fetch  associated objects.

 In any case, either there is none, or there is a stronger and smarter solution.